IntelligentSystemsLabUTV/ros2-examples/README.md

 In `docker-compose.yml`, containers are configured as follows:

 - build context is moved to the `config` directory;
-- host network is used at both build and run time;
+- host network is used at both build and run-time;
 - capabilities and security policies are relaxed to allow for some debugging inside the container;
 - the terminal is supposed to handle colors;
 - the non-root internal user is selected;